amitxv/PC-Tuning/docs/post-install.md

 - Move the batch scripts and ``NSudo.exe`` somewhere safe such as in the ``C:\`` drive and do not share it with other people as it is specific to your system

 - To prepare us for the next steps, run ``Services-Disable.bat`` with NSudo, ensure ``Enable All Privileges`` is enabled as mentioned

+- If desired, you can use [ServiWin](https://www.nirsoft.net/utils/serviwin.html) to check for residual drivers and possibly create an issue on the repository to let me know that a given driver should be disabled

 ## Configure Device Manager